Best Neighborhoods in Savannah, GA (2026)

 7 minutes

-Dreaming of coastal charm without Charleston’s price tag?
+Savannah is attracting buyers priced out of Charleston, with lower entry costs and comparable long-term livability.
 Savannah delivers Southern elegance, history, and affordability all in one.
-With average home values still under $350,000, this riverside city continues to draw families, professionals, and remote workers looking for balance between heritage and livability.
+With average home values still under $350,000, this riverside city continues to draw a range of buyers with different lifestyle and work preferences looking for balance between heritage and livability.

 Why Savannah, GA - and Its Best Neighborhoods - Are on Every Buyer’s Radar